-UC Davis conducts exit surveys of all staff who leave UC Davis or UC Davis Health
+UC Davis conducts exit surveys of staff who leave UC Davis or UC Davis Health

-Beginning in August 2020, Human Resources will implement exit surveys of staff employees separating from employment at UC Davis and UC Davis Health.
-UC Davis exit surveys will remain completely confidential and will be administered by a third party, Gartner.
+In August 2020, Human Resources implemented exit surveys of staff employees separating from employment at UC Davis and UC Davis Health.
+UC Davis exit surveys are administered by a third party, Gartner, so staff can provide anonymous feedback.

 Driving positive change

-To further our workplace excellence and advance a culture that values the contributions and aspirations of all staff, information provided by employees into the Departure View exit survey platform will be acted upon to improve our workplace.
+To further our workplace excellence and advance a culture that values the contributions and aspirations of all staff, information provided by staff in the exit surveys will be acted upon to improve our workplace.

 Questions or Support